peacey/split-vpn/README.md

   <summary>Click here to see the instructions for wireguard-go (software implementation).</summary>

   * **PREREQUISITE:** Make sure the wireguard-go container is installed as instructed at the [wireguard-go repo](https://github.com/boostchicken/udm-utilities/tree/master/wireguard-go).
 After this step, you should have the wireguard directory (for example: `/mnt/data/wireguard`) and the run script `/mnt/data/on_boot.d/20-wireguard.sh` installed.
-    *   **NOTE:** This requires podman which comes pre-installed on the non-SE UDMs.
-For the UDM SE or UDR, you need to install podman first (instructions not included).
+    *   **NOTE:** This requires podman which comes pre-installed on UnifiOS 1.x.
+For UnifiOS 2.x and up, you need to install podman first (instructions not included).
   * The wireguard-go container only supports a single interface - wg0.
 This means you cannot connect to multiple wireguard servers.
 If you want to use multiple servers with this script, then use the WireGuard kernel module instead as explained above.
   * wireguard-go is a software implementation of WireGuard, and will have reduced performance compared to the kernel module.